zupolgec/wp_save_with_keyboard/readme.txt

 License: WTFPL
 License URI: http://www.wtfpl.net/

-This plugin lets you save your posts, pages, theme and plugin files in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).
+Save everything in the most natural way by pressing Ctrl+S (or Cmd+S on Mac).

 == Description ==

-This plugin lets you save your posts, pages, theme and plugin files in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).
+This plugin lets you save your posts, pages, theme and plugin files, widgets, menus, etc. in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).

 I've coded this plugin because I was tired of pressing Cmd+S and then realize Chrome was trying to save the whole webpage